tsmoreau/popcycle0.0.1/replit.md

 User preference: Individual transaction lists preferred over categorized summaries for financial data visibility.

 ## System Architecture
 PopCycle is built as a unified Next.js PWA with MongoDB, managing all core operations.
+The system now includes a separate rover subsite at `/rovers/` for the Insight Rovers educational robotics platform.

 ### Frontend Architecture
 - **Framework**: Next.js 15 with App Router and TypeScript.